kvngdre/wallie/README.md

 npm run seed
 ```

 > 💡 You can create your own users by calling the `createUser` [endpoint](https://elements.getpostman.com/redirect?entityId=24564656-c350a319-b0a6-445c-b251-312dbda89ba0&entityType=collection).
-This would create user records both on the `users` table as well as accounts` table.

 You can go ahead and start the server by running: